Digital-Production-Aachen/OpenVectorFormatTools/README.md

 ## Available tools
 Currently, the following tools are available:
 ### Readers / Writers
 A set of reader / writer libraries providing a simple interface to manage OpenVectorFormat-Jobs in your application.
-For further information, see here: **TODO: INSERT LINK**
+For further information, see here: [Reader / Writer Libraries](https://github.com/Digital-Production-Aachen/OpenVectorFormatTools/blob/main/ReaderWriter)

 ### Plausibility / Consistency Checker (C# only currently)
  A tool to check basic consistency of a job, e.g. to check that the number of layers is consistent throughout the job.
-For further information, see here: **TODO: INSERT LINK**
+For further information, see here: [Plausibility Checker](https://github.com/Digital-Production-Aachen/OpenVectorFormatTools/blob/main/PlausibilityChecker)

 ### Missing tools?
 Feel free to open an issue regarding any tools you would like to see - or start hacking and open a pull request for it to be integrated into this repository!